jgressmann/supercan/README.md

 $ VERBOSE=1 make V=1 BOARD=d5035-01 HWREV=2 flash-jlink
 ```

-This create and flashes the firmware file.
+This creates and flashes the firmware file.
 Make sure to replace _HWREV=2_ with the version of the board you are using.

 ### 2. Build and flash SuperCAN and SuperDFU (bootloader)